jravetch/blinkinlabs.github.io/software/_posts/2013-05-11-patternpaint.md

 * Design static patterns for ambient light installations
 * And more!

-# Installing PatternPaint
+# Downloading PatternPaint

 ## Prerequisites

-PatternPaint is written in [Processing](http://processing.org/).

 To use PatternPaint, you'll need to download and install:

 * [Processing 1.5.1](http://processing.org/download/) - Use the latest stable.
 PatternPaint is untested in Processing 2.0.
-* [ControlP5 1.5.2](https://code.google.com/p/controlp5/downloads/list) - Provides the UI widgets for PatternPaint.
+* [ControlP5 1.5.2](https://code.google.com/p/controlp5/downloads/list) - Provides the UI widgets for PatternPaint.  [(Installation instructions)](http://www.sojamo.de/libraries/controlP5/)
-	* Installation instructions can be found [here](http://www.sojamo.de/libraries/controlP5/)

-### Saving Patterns

-Saving patterns to the BlinkyTape currently requires [Arduino](http://arduino.cc/) to program the BlinkyTape.
+* [Arduino 1.0.4](http://arduino.cc/en/Main/Software) - Allows patterns to be saved to the BlinkyTape

-You'll need to download and install [Arduino 1.0.4](http://arduino.cc/en/Main/Software)

-## Downloading PatternPaint

 PatternPaint comes in the `examples` folder of the [blinkyboard source repository](https://github.com/blinkiverse/blinkyboard/) on Github.